Here are pictures

 they started playing on Ann's computer.
 They were very impressed

-paw brake turns as we rounded the half landing were very smooth
+the paw brake turns as we rounded the half landing were very

-and were flattered that we'd come down to say goodbye.
-It was
+smooth and were flattered that we'd come down to say goodbye.

-the least we could do.
-Especially when Ann rattled the cat biscuit
+It was the least we could do.
+Especially when Ann rattled the

 ©